AriesLL/ariesll.github.io/content/publication/2018_ispass/index.md

   - Megan Shand
   - David Roazen
   - Jason Cong
+publication: "2018 IEEE International Symposium on Performance Analysis of Systems and Software (ISPASS '18)"
 abstract: "In conventional Hadoop MapReduce applications, I/O used to play a heavy role in the overall system performance.
 More recently, a study from the Apache Spark community—state-of-the-art in-memory cluster computing